CZ-NIC/knot-resolver/doc/config.rst

 Zero-downtime restarts
 ----------------------
-When using `multiple instances`_, it is also possible to do a rolling restart with zero downtime of the service.
-This can be done by restarting only a subset of the processes at a time.
+Resolver restart normally takes just miliseconds and cache content is persistent to avoid performance drop after restart.
+If you want real zero-downtime restarts use `multiple instances`_ and do rolling restart, i.e. restart only one resolver process at a time.

-On a system with 4 instances we can restart them one-by-one:
+On a system with 4 instances run these commands sequentially:

 .. code-block:: bash